Federal government support programs

 The federal government has directed a maximum $30 billion in cashflow or liquidity assistance for businesses and self-employed individuals over the next three months by deferring Goods and Services Tax/Harmonized Sales Tax (GST/HST) remittances and customs duty payments to June 30, 2020.

-Canada Emergency Business Account (CEBA) and new loan programs for businesses
+Canada Emergency Business Account (CEBA) and new business loan programs

 The Canada Emergency Business Account (CEBA) is a $25 billion program that will be implemented by eligible financial institutions in cooperation with Export Development Canada.